Q1601: How can I add a disclaimer or an advertisement to a message?

 If, despite these considerations, you still want to modify messages, you can do so using Exim, but not directly in Exim itself.
 It is not the job of an MTA to modify messages, something that requires understanding of their content and format.

-Exim provides a hook called a “transport filter” that lets you pass any outgoing message through a program or script of your choice.
+Exim provides a hook called a transport filter that lets you pass any outgoing message through a program or script of your choice.
 It is the job of this script to make any changes to the message that you require.
 By this means, you have full control over what changes are made, and Exim does not need to know anything about message bodies.
 However, using a transport filter requires additional resources, and may slow down mail delivery.

 You can use Exim's routers to arrange for those messages that you want to modify to be delivered via a transport filter.
 For example, suppose you want to do this for messages from addresses in your domain that are being delivered to a remote host.
 First you need to set up a special smtp transport that uses a filter, like this:

-driver = smtp
+remote_smtp_filter: driver = smtp transport_filter = /your/filter/command

 Then you need to modify the dnslookup router to use this transport when the conditions are right: